Left Protests While Trump Junks Obama’s Global Immigration Plan

 When the poll asked “Would you support or oppose banning Muslims from entering the United States?”
 60 percent of the state’s GOP voters said they would support a ban.
 But only 29 percent of respondents said they would “support … shutting down mosques” in the United States, and only 25 percent said the disliked Islamic doctrines [of sharia] should be illegal.

-In June 2016, poll of 803 registered voters was conducted by OpinionSavvy, via telephone, using automated questions, and with a margin of error at 3.5 percent.
+In June 2016, a poll of 803 registered voters was conducted by OpinionSavvy, via telephone, using automated questions, and with a margin of error at 3.5 percent.

 First, the poll asked whether tourists and immigrants should be screened to check for their possible support of Islamic sharia.
 Seventy percent of respondents approved of the screening.
 The poll then asked the 70 percent; “Do you believe that individuals who support the practice of [Islamic] Sharia law should be admitted into the United States?”
 No, responded four-fifths of the 70 percent.
 That translates into 56 percent of total respondents preferring to exclude additional sharia-supporting Muslims.
 The overall opposition to the exclusion of sharia supporters added up to just 20 percent, with the rest undecided.